crystal-ctrl/Regression_project/Project Proposal.md

 * What is the framing question of your analysis, or the purpose of the model/system you plan to build?

-  Can I predict IMDb score of movies and tv shows?
+  Can I use linear regression model to predict IMDb score of movies and tv shows?

 * Who benefits from exploring this question or building this model/system?